buildingSMART/IFC4.3.x-development/docs/schemas/shared/IfcSharedBldgElements/Entities/IfcBeam.md

 The following additional constraints apply to the 'AdvancedSweptSolid' representation type:

 * **Solid**: IfcSurfaceCurveSweptAreaSolid, IfcFixedReferenceSweptAreaSolid, IfcExtrudedAreaSolidTapered, IfcRevolvedAreaSolidTapered shall be supported.
->> NOTE&nbsp; View definitions and implementer agreement can further constrain the allowed swept solid types.
+>> NOTE  View definitions and implementer agreement can further constrain the allowed swept solid types.
 * **Profile**: see 'SweptSolid' geometric representation
 * **Extrusion**: not applicable